 Both USAA and AAA have robust discount programs based on a strong commitment to their membership bases.
 AAA is perhaps best known for its discounts relating to roadside assistance and available trip planning tools but there are other generous member discounts as well.
 USAA has several discounts aimed at active military members.

-- Vehicle storage discounts: Storing a vehicle while on active duty can save you up to 60% on premiums.
-Additional savings are available if a vehicle is stored on a military base
+- Vehicle storage discounts: Storing a vehicle while on active duty could save you money with USAA.
+Additional savings are available if a vehicle is stored on a military base.

 - Driver training and defensive driving courses: USAA offers a number of ways to combine efforts to improve driving skills and get discounts on your car insurance.

-- General membership discounts: Members of an AAA auto club can often obtain special rates for car insurers.
+- General membership discounts: Members of an AAA auto club can often obtain special rates for car insurance.

 - Membership loyalty discounts: These discounts become available with an increasing number of years as a member and can vary from club to club.